-The Provincial Nominee Program (PNP) is a key part of Canada’s immigration policy, with more than 200,000 people expected to obtain Canadian permanent residence through a Provincial Nominee Program between 2019 and 2021.
+Provincial Nominee Programs (PNPs) are a key part of Canada’s immigration policy, with more than 200,000 people expected to obtain Canadian permanent residence through a Provincial Nominee Program between 2019 and 2021.

-This makes the Provincial Nominee Program the fastest-growing economic Canadian immigration program.
+Provincial Nominee Programs are the fastest-growing economic Canadian immigration pathway.
 Over recent years, the federal government has gradually increased provinces’ annual allocations for their respective PNPs, showing the increasing importance of these programs within the overall Canadian immigration landscape.

-Under the Provincial Nominee Program — or, more appropriately, programs — provinces and territories in Canada can nominate individuals and families who wish to settle in their province or territory based on criteria set by the province.
+Under Provincial Nominee Programs, provinces and territories in Canada can nominate individuals and families who wish to settle in their province or territory based on criteria set by the province.

 In order to become a provincial nominee, applicants must show that they meet the set criteria.
 This will show that the applicant has the skills, education, and work experience to be able to make a positive contribution to the local economy and society.
 The province or territory will consider the application based on the needs of the specific province, as well as the applicant’s genuine intention to settle there.

 Within each PNP, there are multiple sub-programs and categories, usually known as “streams”.
-You can find out which PNP streams and categories are open right now, in our PNP Canada Live Tracker, which now includes a great new tool to help you find the right PNP stream for you.
+You can find out which PNP streams and categories are open right now, in our PNP Canada Live Tracker, which includes a tool to help you find the right PNP stream for you.

-1. Complete a Provincial Nominee Program application in a province or territory.
+- Complete a Provincial Nominee Program application: Submit your application to the province or territory.

 Some PNP streams operate on a first-come, first-served basis, while other PNP streams require potential applicants to first register an Expression of Interest.
 Further, some PNP streams operate outside the federal Express Entry immigration system – these are known as “base” streams – while other PNP streams are aligned with Express Entry.